phdru/m_librarian/docs/command_line.rst

 performs case-insensitive search.
 If there are UPPERCASE or MixedCase arguments the program performs case-sensitive search.

-Option ``-t/--search-type`` defines the search type.
+Options ``-t/-s/-f`` define the search type.
 Search types are:

-* exact - search for exact match; i.e. searching for "duck" returns results for "duck" but not for "duckling";
 * start - search for substring at the start of the search field; for example searching for "duck" returns results for "duck" and "duckling" but not for "McDuck"; this is the default search type.
 * substring - search for any substring; "duck" => "duck", "duckling", "McDuck" (except for case-sensitive search, of course).
+* full - search for exact match, compare the entire strings;
+  i.e. searching for "duck" returns results for "duck" but not for "duckling";

 Author search